slbailey/Retrovue/docs/contracts/resources/SchedulePlanBuildContract.md

 - Plan is created with all provided parameters
 - Same validation rules apply as `plan add` (channel resolution, name uniqueness, date validation, cron validation, priority validation)
+- **Default test pattern zone initialization**: When no zones are supplied, the system automatically initializes the plan with a default "test pattern" zone covering 00:00–24:00 to satisfy INV_PLAN_MUST_HAVE_FULL_COVERAGE (see [Scheduling Invariants](SchedulingInvariants.md) S-INV-14).
+This ensures the plan immediately has full 24-hour coverage and can be used for schedule generation.
+The default zone can be replaced or modified during the REPL session.
 - If plan creation fails, command exits with error (does not enter REPL)
 - Plan is created in a transaction that is NOT committed until `save` is called in REPL